 Unfortunately the Festival has stopped since 400 years ago, so no much information left.

+Ikutama Shrine was the first rank of the imperial shrine built in the exclusive architecture.
 The honden, a main hall is built in the exclusive architecture called “ikutama zukuri”.
-It features a unique roof structure connecting 2 buildings.
+It features a unique roof structure connecting two buildings.

 There are also a number of monuments and statues on the grounds.
 Because the shrine is located in the central Osaka, many people have visited this shrine throughout the years and a lot of things have happened here as well.
 Some are famous and influential writers, and the others just happen to be native Osakans.
 Such as Yonezawa Hikohachi started “rakugo”, a Japanese style comedic storytelling in Ikutama shrine.
 Oda Sakunosuke, one of the most famous writers in Osaka, his masterpiece, “Meoto Zenzai” is so loved by Osakans.

 Access : 10-minute walk from Tanimachi 9-chome station on the subway Tanimachi line, or Uehonmachi station on the Kintetsu line.
 20-30 minute walk along Sennichi-Mae street from Namba station.